-The subjects of the LL.B. degree are set out in Rule 6 of the Rules which are set out later.
+The subjects of the LL.B. degree are set out in Rule 6 (p.
+24).
 However, it will not be possible to provide the full range of electives at times convenient to part-time students.

-Students must complete Law subjects (including compulsory subjects) carrying 90 credit points, and complete the other requirements for the LL.B. degree.
+Students must complete Law subjects (including compulsory subjects) carrying 90 credit points, 78 credit points in the case of graduates, and the other requirements for the LL.B. degree.
 These include a Legal Research and Writing Programme, Prescribed Readings in Law and other work that the Faculty may prescribe.